Don Knabe

-Donald R. Knabe (/kˈnɑːbiː/) (born October 15, 1943, in Illinois) is a former member of the Los Angeles County Board of Supervisors, serving the Fourth District.
-The long east–west district runs from Marina del Rey and LAX through the South Bay, Los Angeles Harbor Region, and the Gateway Cities, to the southeastern San Gabriel Valley.
+Donald R. Knabe (/kˈnɑːbiː/) (born October 15, 1943) is an American politician who is a former member of the Los Angeles County Board of Supervisors serving the fourth District.

 Education and early political career

 Knabe attended Graceland University and graduated with a degree in business administration.
 After enlisting in the U.S. Navy, Knabe settled in Cerritos.
 The Knabes owned a small business, and Knabe entered politics in 1978 as one of several candidates for the GOP nomination to replace Del M. Clawson as Congressman from the 33rd District (Downey-Norwalk-Whittier).
 Knabe lost to La Mirada Mayor Wayne R. Grisham, but carried his home area.
 In 1980, he was elected to the Cerritos City Council on the basis of growth issues.
 Knabe took a job with Supervisor Deane Dana's office in 1982, soon advancing to Chief of Staff.

 In 1987, Knabe considered running as a Republican for the state Senate in a special election.
 However, he backed down in favor of Grisham, whose Congressional seat had been redistricted and was now a state Assemblyman.
 Grisham lost the special election to Democratic Norwalk City Councilman Cecil Green by a larger-than expected margin, and Republicans immediately concluded that the younger, more energetic Knabe should have been the nominee.
 Knabe retired from the City Council in 1988 to run for the state Senate.
 After a hard-fought and expensive campaign, Green defeated Knabe by 51% to 49%.